The 20 Best Mantle Cell Lymphoma (MCL) Doctors Near Me in Maryland, US

 Offers Telehealth

 As a physician scientist in the hematological malignancies and stem cell transplantation division with Sidney Kimmel Comprehensive Cancer Center at the Johns Hopkins, my focus is on the various aspects of cellular therapy in the treatment of hematological malignancies.
 My primary research focus is to develop strategies to prevent relapse of hematological malignancies following allogeneic stem cell transplantation.
 Additionally, I serve as the director of the adult CAR T program for hematological malignancies as we grow our CAR T program to help patients with advanced hematological malignancies.
 My academic interest in this space lies in studying the aspects of toxicity of CAR T cell therapy with an aim to improve long term outcomes in these patients.
 Among hematological malignancies, myeloproliferative disorders are my area of interest and I work to study newer drugs in early phase of development and also its treatment using allogeneic stem cell transplantation.
 Patient appointments: 410-955-8893.
 Dr. Jain is rated as an Experienced provider by MediFind in the treatment of Mantle Cell Lymphoma (MCL).
-Her top areas of expertise are Myelofibrosis, Myeloproliferative Neoplasms (MPN), Splenomegaly, Bone Marrow Transplant, and Splenectomy.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Myelofibrosis, Myeloproliferative Neoplasms (MPN), Splenomegaly, Bone Marrow Transplant, and Splenectomy.
+Dr. Jain is board certified in American Board Of Internal Medicine.

 What is the definition of Mantle Cell Lymphoma (MCL)?